XPRIZE/GLEXP-Team-Chimple-goa/INSTALL.md

 2. Install the latest [Android Studio](https://developer.android.com/studio)
     1. Open Android Studio->Tools->SDK Manager
     2. In the __SDK Platforms__ tab, choose Android 4.4(KitKat)
-    3. In the __SDK Tools__ tab, choose the latest Android SDK Platform-Tools and Android SDK Tools.
+    3. In the __SDK Tools__ tab, choose the latest Android SDK Platform-Tools, Android SDK Tools and CMake.
     4. Note down the Android SDK Location at the top of the window.
   3. Install JDK 8 and add Java path as an enviroment variable.
   4. Install [Python 2](https://www.python.org/downloads/release/python-2716/). __Do not install Python 3__.